 The first impression.

 Cinematic underwater photography.
 The headline opens with friendship and ambition, not safety-fear.
-Below the fold: the four-tier ladder, the inaugural event, the founder, the sponsors, the shop, the licensing model.
+Below the fold: the flagship Rescue Diver Ready Day, the year-round community calendar, the founder's story, the named sponsors (PADI / DAN / Garmin), the shop, the licensing model.
 One scroll tells the whole platform story.
+This animation would be stunning (short video cycle or photo creation with a builder tool).

 Page mockup · Event landing